[Feature] Sudanese fleeing violence find no haven in Egypt or EU

 Ethar Ahmed is one of the estimated 317,000 Sudanese who fled to Egypt after the war started seven months ago.
 She is an environmentalist and a social entrepreneur whose work centred around discovering the natural richness of Sudan, a task that had to stop on 15 April.

 "When it started we thought it was not an actual war and that it would last some days and then disappear, but that did not happen".
-Ethat told EUobserver that she and her family waited for two weeks until they realized that the time to leave had come: "the day when an attack took place in front of my house's doorstep."
+Ethar told EUobserver that she and her family waited for two weeks until they realized that the time to leave had come: "the day when an attack took place in front of my house's doorstep."

 Even if Ethar and her family did not want to leave the country, and rather flee to a neighbouring state within Sudan, the medical conditions of her parents made it clear that they needed a place where their health could be ensured.
 Ethar, her parents and two sisters took a bus from Khartoum to the Egyptian border with the little cash they had in their pockets.
 Little would they know that, after crossing, they would still not be safe.